Maddy93/The-Phonebook/README.txt

 Before using,change the server name,username and password in the connections.php file.
+The username for the super-user is Pragyan and the password is 2011.